ankitagoel11/Twitter-News-Channels-Analysis/README.md

 The first plot feature the following characterstics:

-* Be a scatter plot of sentiments of the last __100__ tweets sent out by each news organization, ranging from -1.0 to 1.0, where a score of 0 expresses a neutral sentiment, -1 the most negative sentiment possible, and +1 the most positive sentiment possible.
+* A scatter plot of sentiments of the last __100__ tweets sent out by each news organization, ranging from -1.0 to 1.0, where a score of 0 expresses a neutral sentiment, -1 the most negative sentiment possible, and +1 the most positive sentiment possible.
 * Each plot point will reflect the _compound_ sentiment of a tweet.
 * Sorted each plot point by its relative timestamp.